ehrpg/qstar/docs/equipment.md

 | HP3 A1 |   +3 |   36 |   15 |    1 |    1 |      3 |    Far | 22 000 | 1 000 |      6 | high accuracy   |

 !!! info
-    Players are responsible for tracking informations regarding their weapon, like capacity, magazines and ammo.
+    Players are responsible for tracking informations regarding their weapons, like capacity, magazines and ammo.

+!!! tip
+    Magazines don't specify their weight.
+This is to simplify the inventory tracking for the players.
+As a DM you should only let players buy magazines if the amount is within reason.

 ### Weapon perks